-Highway: The Highway Department is staffed by a Highway Superintendent, Assistant Highway Superintendent, Supervisor, and twenty-four crew members.
-Additionally, the Highway Superintendent now supervises the Park employees including: Assistant Parks Superintendent, foreman, and seven crew members.
+Highway and Parks: The Highway Department is supervised by the Town Engineer, and staffed by an Assistant Highway Superintendent, Supervisor, secretary, and twenty-four crew members.
+Additionally, the Town

+Engineer supervises the Park employees including: Assistant Parks Superintendent, foreman, and seven crew members.
 The department is responsible for the maintenance and repair of 199 miles of roads.
-Other duties include snow plowing, street sweeping, sightline improvements and operation of the transfer station.
-The Highway Department is now utilizing the newly built Highway Operations Complex (Bulky Waste Site).
+Other duties include snow plowing, street sweeping, sightline improvements and operation of the Bulky Waste Transfer Station.

 Water: The Southington Water Works Department has functioned as a semi-autonomous entity for over 50 years.
 The plant was built in 1993 and an additional reservoir was purchased in 1995, ensuring a comfortable water supply for the Town's future demand.
 In January of 2005 the Water Department completed and moved into their new headquarters.
-In 2011 the Town bonded two capital projects for the Water Department: (1) Construction of a water main on West Center Street, West Street, and Welch Road; and (2) Demolition of the water storage tank at the Mariondale Water Filtration Plant and its replacement.
-2014 financing includes two capital projects for the Water Department: (1) Design, Construction and Installation of water mains; (2) Design and Construction of the East Side Pressure Zone, and (3) Design and Construction of Replacement Well.
-No water projects are included in this 2015 bond issue.
+In 2011 the Town bonded two capital projects for the Water Department: (1) construction of a water main on West Center Street, West Street, and Welch Road; and (2) demolition of the water storage tank at the Mariondale Water Filtration Plant and its replacement.
+In 2014, the Town bonded three capital projects for the Water Department: (1) design, construction and installation of water mains; (2) design and construction of the East Side Pressure Zone, and (3) design and construction of a replacement well.